-People used to search; What are the most common WordPress terms to know about WordPress?
+WordPress developers used to search; what are the most common WordPress terms to know about WordPress?
 Checking common WordPress terms before starting A WordPress blog?
 How to get familiar with some of the common terms of WordPress?
 And so on...

-The WordPress is really easy and secure platform for creating websites or starting a WP blog.
+WordPress is a really easy and secure platform for creating websites or starting a WP blog.
 That's why more than 32% of all of the websites on this web world is powered by WordPress, and still more users are starting as well as moving blogger blog to WordPress to develop their own website to market their merchandise.
 So, if you are one of those who is looking to publish a blog with WordPress CMS, then this post will be of great interest to you.
 It is one of the best pages on PBB wrote to help WordPress beginners to start and familiarize themselves with the common WordPress terms and acronyms.

 However, before starting a blog, there are few important WordPress terms that you must be aware of.
 These WordPress definition & the most commonly used terms in WordPress tutorials will allow you in getting started with WordPress.
 Having a brief knowledge of the terms is really important as they are commonly used in web development.
 For a tech-savvy person, these most standard WordPress terms are just part of everyday routine work, but on the other hand, it becomes harder to understand those WordPress terms quickly particularly if it’s your first time owning a website.
 Curiously, quite a lot of users should not be familiar with the most common WordPress phrases and unaware of what they stand for.
 It is the reason I have outlined the leading WordPress phrases that you should understand & then I described short dictionary of commonly used WordPress terms & expressions below that you need to know while blogging.

 In the previous post, I was talking about; 5 Google Adsense Terms & Policies Every Blogger Must Aware | Beginners Guide and today I'm here to talk about WordPress terms and basic definitions that every blogger must know.